 Due to the volume of applications LAMDA receives, we are unable to hold Open Days for prospective acting students.

 We do hold two Open Days each year for anyone interested in finding out more about our Foundation Degree Stage Management & Technical Theatre.
-Click here for more information about our 2014 Open Day and to book your place.

 There is also an Open Day every July for students who have been offered places on courses starting in September.
 Information about this will be sent to successful applicants with confirmation of their place.